 Design walking and cycling plans to address, and be evaluated against, how they reduce inequity.
 Prioritise infrastructure improvements in more isolated neighbourhoods, especially those which suffer from deprivation.
 Back this up with programmes and support for disadvantaged and marginalised groups to make walking and cycling inclusive.

-The Marmot Review published in February 2020 reported that inequalities have grown in the last 10 years across the UK.
+The Marmot and Health Foundation Review published in February 2020 reported that inequalities have grown in the last 10 years across the UK.
 Covid-19 has exacerbated inequity further and disadvantaged and marginalised groups have been disproportionately affected in terms of health, education and employment.

 This must include steps to reduce car use as well as electrifying vehicles.
 We must also continue existing commitments to reduce air pollution, including introducing Clean Air Zones and take more action to tackle particulate matter.
 This must be done fairly and alongside improvements to make walking, cycling and public transport more attractive than driving.